Caoyichao/DenSiSeg/README.md

 - **[SMOKE5K](https://github.com/SiyuanYan1/Transmission-BVM)**: A real-world smoke image dataset that provides diverse and challenging scenarios for qualitative analysis.
 - **[Rekon](https://github.com/rekon/Smoke-semantic-segmentation)**: A real-scene smoke video dataset used for robustness validation in complex practical environments.

-These resources were instrumental in the development, training, and validation of **DenSiSeg**.
 We gratefully acknowledge their contributions to the community.